Winner of the 2016 Lo Read more [...]

 Lucy Coulbert.
 Winner of the 2016 Low Cost Funeral Provider of the Year in the 2016 Good Funeral Awards with her second company, (see below), and joint runner up in the Modern Funeral Director of the Year 2016 category, Lucy is a one woman powerhouse on a mission to improve funeral provision in the UK.
 She’s also an exceptionally nice person.

 Oxford based The Individual Funeral Company is Lucy’s creation, she owns it, runs it and is the person who will care for you and your family from the moment you first pick up the phone (no matter what time of day or night that might be) and throughout the days that follow.
+She is completely dedicated to ensuring that every client she works with gets exactly the funeral they want and need, focusing on bespoke, personal service throughout.

 Warm, friendly and utterly normal, Lucy is the kind of person you instantly take a liking to.
 There’s nothing hidden, no faux sympathy or pretentiousness about her, just a genuine humanity and passion for getting it right for you.
 She doesn’t get in your way, nor does she try and impose anything on you.
 She meets you right where you are, unafraid and unflinching even with the most difficult or distressing of circumstances or the most complicated requirements.
 She’s genuinely there to serve every family who walks through the door, no matter who they are, and she gives the same dedication, support and care to each family she encounters.